Muhtasham/CodeClash/README.md

 ## 👋 Overview

-CodeClash is a benchmark for evaluating AI systems on goal-oriented software engineering.
+CodeClash is a benchmark for evaluating AI systems on **goal-oriented software engineering**.

-Today's AI coding evaluations are largely *task*-oriented (e.g., HumanEval, SWE-bench).
+Today's AI coding evals are *task*-oriented (e.g., HumanEval, SWE-bench).
-Models are given explicit instructions and evaluated on their ability to write correct implementations.
+Models are given explicit instructions.
+We then verify implementations with unit tests.

-But software is fundamentally driven by goals ("improve user retention", "reduce costs", "increase revenue").
+But building software is fundamentally driven by goals ("improve user retention", "reduce costs", "increase revenue").
+Reaching our goals is a self-directed, iterative, and often competitive process.
-To enable *goal*-oriented SWE evaluation of Language Models (LMs) as SWE-agents, we introduce CodeClash!
+To capture this dynamism of real software development, we introduce CodeClash!

+Check out our [arXiv paper](https://arxiv.org/abs/2511.00839) and [website](https://codeclash.ai/) for the full details!

+## ⚔️ How It Works

 <p align="center">
   <img src="docs/assets/flowchart.jpg" style="width: 70%" />
 </p>

-In CodeClash, 2+ LM agents compete in a code arena.
+In CodeClash, 2+ LM agents compete in a **code arena** over the course of a multi-round tournament.
-Across a multi-round tournament, agents iteratively improve a codebase to win a high level objective (e.g., accumulate resources, survive the longest, etc).
+For the duration of the tournament, each agent is iteratively improving their own codebase to win a high-level, competitive objective (e.g., accumulate resources, survive the longest, etc).
 Each round consists of two phases:

 * Edit phase: LM agents make whatever changes they want to their codebase.